 I know this is personal, but coconut oil is a great lubricant for you and your partner.
 Much better then the sketchy ingredients in commercial lubes (although be aware that oil based products are not compatible with latex condoms).

 Use coconut oil to keep your furniture looking shiny and polished.
 In addition to bringing out the beauty in natural wood, it seems to act as a dust repellent.
 Just put a small amount on a soft cloth and gently rub it into the wood.
 Bonus points for avoiding the strong fragrances and chemicals in most commercial furniture polishes.

-If you aren’t up to speed on all the health benefits behind omega-3-packed coconut oil, then you might want to brush up on your research (start with this article).
+If you aren’t up to speed on all the health benefits behind omega-3-packed coconut oil, then you might want to brush up on your research (start HERE)